tymyrddin/purple/source/docs/thirteen/the-room.md

 a brief accomplishes.
 Ignoring the reception environment tends to produce analysis in the abstract, which is less useful than analysis that accounts for where it will land.

-## Framing the brief for its routes
+## Framing a brief for its routes

-If the brief is likely to reach audiences beyond the stated recipients, and in mandate-driven institutions it often will, the framing carries that further travel.
+If a brief is likely to reach audiences beyond the stated recipients, and in mandate-driven institutions it often will, the framing carries that further travel.
 Not by making the analysis less accurate, but by being explicit about what it does and does not claim, what evidence it rests on, and where the limitations are.
 A brief that reads as an overreach in the hands of an